A Self-supervised Motion Representation for Portrait Video Generation

 \subsection{Training Objective}

-In the first stage \cref{loss1}, the goal of the motion autoencoder is to reconstruct the target images based on the reference image and corresponding motion.
-In the second stage \cref{loss2}, the model is optimized to generate motion sequence based on audio condition.
-In both stage, the model predicts the noise velocity, and we optimize the mean squared distance between the predicted velocity $v_{\theta}$ and the true velocity $v$.
+In the first stage, the goal of the motion autoencoder is to reconstruct the target video based on the reference image and corresponding motion.
+In the second stage, the model is optimized to generate motion sequence based on audio condition.
+Both stage utilize rectified flow as the generative framework.
+Let $v_{\psi}$ and $u_{\phi}$ denote the velocity respectively, we optimize the distance between the predicted velocity $v_{\theta}$ and the true velocity $v$.